-Since Christianity is one of the world's largest and most pervasive religions, it should come as no surprise that one of its central tenets is featured in many works of fiction: the concept of a Heaven and a Hell.
+Since Christianity is one of the world's largest and most pervasive religions, it should come as no surprise that one of its central tenets is featured in many works of fiction: the concept of a Heaven and a Hell, forever in opposition to one another.
 This doesn't mean that the works have to represent both sides in strictly biblical terms (or even name them as such), but should follow the traditional depiction of both sides.

 One of the most common ways this appears is having the central plot resolve around an actual physical battle being fought between the two forces, usually The Armies of Heaven versus The Legions of Hell.
 Typically, this battle is being fought in secret while the rest of the world goes about their "happy" lives.
 The motives of both may differ slightly from work to work, but it generally revolves around wanting to Take Over the World.
+If this conflict does spill out into the world at large, you may be dealing with Hell on Earth or even Hell Invades Heaven.
 Granted, this conflict is typically a metaphor for Order Versus Chaos, but occasionally works will depict both sides as flawed or undeserving.
+Angels, Devils and Squid is a variation of the conflict that adds a third dynamic to the typical "good versus evil" conflict, by introducing a chaotic, alien element that often just wants to obliterate everything based on a Blue-and-Orange Morality.

-While the central conflict has its roots in Christian dogma, and may even use names, places, and ideas straight from The Bible, expect the works to twist the concept to fit the storyline or the themes of the work.
+While the central conflict has its roots in Christian dogma (which actually got it from an older religion, Zoroastrianism, through its Jewish ties), and may even use names, places, and ideas straight from The Bible, expect the works to twist the concept to fit the storyline or the themes of the work.
 Also, expect lots of quotes straight from the good book and lots of traditional depictions of angels and demons.

 - The Exorcist: With the priests representing the forces of Heaven, the battle is particularly vivid here.